-This statistic is impressive for me!
-In 2018, more than a third of employed people in Switzerland were working part-time.
+This statistic is impressive to me!
+In 2018, more than a third of employed people in Switzerland worked part-time.

 The average in Europe is only 19.2%!
-Only the Netherlands (with 50.1%) has a higher proportion of part-time workers in Switzerland.
+Only the Netherlands (with 50.1%) has a higher proportion of part-time workers than Switzerland.

-There is a huge difference between women and me on this.
-Only 14.9% of men were working part, with only 4.3% working less than 50% of the week.
+There is a huge difference between women and men on this.
+Only 14.9% of men worked part time, with only 4.3% working less than 50% of the week.
 On the other hand, 57.9% of women are working part-time.
-And 22.7% of the women are working less than 50% of the time.
+And 22.7% of the women work less than 50% of the time.

 13. 7.2% of people are underemployed